vikasrathaur1/summish/README.md

   # Create Summish Website

-  This is a code bundle for Create Summish Website.
-The original project is available at https://www.figma.com/design/mEWXexS8RlRENcwtDWIJdo/Create-Summish-Website.
+  This is a website build by Figma Website AI builder

   ## Running the code